-- description of real property
+- description of real property;

-- address of real property
+- address of real property;

-- acquisition date
+- acquisition date;

-- land acreage or square units
+- land acreage or square units;

-- gross and usable square footage/meters
+- gross and usable square footage/meters; and

-- cost and share percentage %
+- cost and share percentage %.

-2. Final Inventory Report
+- 2. Final Inventory Report

-Upon expiration of the award, the awardee must report final inventory for all Federally-owned real property under the award to the NSF Property Administrator for further agency utilization and disposition using the NSF's Central Property Inventory Repository (CPIR) system.
-The final inventory report must include the same contents of the annual inventory report noted above and include the awardee's disposition request (see PAPPG Chapter IX.D.4).
+Upon expiration of the award, the awardee must report final inventory for all Federally-owned real property under the award to the NSF Property Administrator by email at: nsfproperty@nsf.gov for further agency utilization.
+The final inventory report must include the same contents of the annual inventory report noted above and include the awardee's disposition request (see PAPPG Chapter IX.D.5).